KMK-ONLINE/edgecast-cdn-report/README.md

   The `token` should be the API token available on your Edgecast control panel.
 Your `customer_id` is also available via your control panel.

+## Running

+Once the configuration file is created just run

+`rake`

+If the configuration file is named differently or located in a different directory run it as follows

+`rake default[/path/to/config.yml]`